hack-gpon/hack-gpon.github.io/_ont_xgs/ont-zte-f2801s.md

 sendcmd 132 omcidebug showmedata ID_MIB (eg. 7 for Firmware version)
 ```

-This command will print out a result like this one:
+This command will print the following output:

 ```sh